The Mystery of the “Body of Christ.” One of the Seven in the Bible. Pastor A. W. Weckeman (revised Sept. 2021)

 Before the Cross, there was A WALL between the Gentile and the Jew: “Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision [Jews] in the flesh made by hands; That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 “For he is our peace, who hath made both one, and hath BROKEN DOWN THE MIDDLE WALL OF PARTITION between us [Jew and Gentile]; Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace; And that he [Jesus] might reconcile both unto God in one body by the cross, having slain the enmity thereby…”(Eph.
 2:11-16) [All emphasis added].

 The “Mystery” concerning Christ and the Church; the formation of a SPIRITUAL BODY/ KINGDOM, separate from the Jewish people (the nation Israel), was hidden until after Paul’s conversion.
 Paul’s preaching concerned an entirely new spiritual entity made up of both Jew and Gentile (The Body of Christ).
-A distinct dispensation which began at Pentecost (Acts 2:1-4) and ends with the Rapture of the Church ( 1Thess.
+A distinct dispensation began at Pentecost (Acts 2:1-4) and ends with the Church’s Rapture ( 1Thess.
 4:15-17).

 Consider Paul’s declaration in Galatians 2:16: “Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.”